The Assessment Gap: When Standard Tools Fail

 1. Diagnostic Criteria Based on Male Presentations

-The foundational research on autism focused predominantly on boys and men.
-The resulting diagnostic criteria, and the clinical picture most professionals are trained to recognize, reflects a male-typical presentation:
+The foundational research on autism focused on boys and men.
+The resulting diagnostic criteria reflect a male-typical presentation:

-Many autistic women and high-masking individuals don’t match this picture, not because they aren’t autistic, but because their autism looks different.
+Many autistic women and high-masking individuals don’t match this picture.
+Their autism looks different—not less real.

 2. Observational Tools Miss Internal Experiences

-Many assessment tools, including the widely used ADOS-2 (Autism Diagnostic Observation Schedule), rely heavily on observed behaviors during a relatively brief interaction.
-For high-masking adults, this creates significant problems:
+Many assessment tools, including the widely used ADOS-2 (Autism Diagnostic Observation Schedule), rely heavily on observed behaviors during a brief interaction.
+For high-masking adults, this creates problems:

-A skilled assessor who understands high-masking autism will explore the gap between external presentation and internal experience.
+A skilled assessor who understands high-masking autism explores the gap between external presentation and internal experience.

 3. Lack of Childhood Information